 My intial Amateur Radio operation was on 160/80/40, AM and CW, on a (highly converted) WW2 19 set, running up to 20 watts to an 807.
 Then home built, over several years an AM/CW rig, for the same three bands; aquired a Marconi CR100 receiver and assembled a Heathkit HR-100.

 My interests include CW, PSK 31, JT65-HF, WSJT-X, RTTY and other data modes.
 The Creed teleprinter was sold off many years ago!
-Also I operate LF and VHF contests, mainly the RSGB Club Contests on 80m for Itchen Valley Amateur Radio Club, in addition, IOTA, BERU contests and WAB award.
+Also I operate LF and VHF contests, mainly the RSGB Club Contests on 80m for Itchen Valley Amateur Radio Club, in addition, IOTA, BERU contests, CW National Field Day and WAB award.

 Homebrew projects include experimenting with a loop antenna, and building a Software Defined Radio.